 |Price is Higher||Price is Lower than a Juicer|

-As you have read this far, I’m sure now you have a clear idea on them.
-As a recap, you should go for a juicer if you want to only take the nutrients of foods and want them to be absorbed easily.
-A juicer also helps you to take the core nutrients of fruits and vegetables keeping the intake volume small.
+As you have read this far, you now have a clear idea.
+As a recap, go for a juicer if you want only to take the foods’ nutrients and absorb them easily.
+A juicer also helps you to take the core nutrients of fruits and vegetables, keeping the intake volume small.

-But if your motive is to take the whole of your food, a blender does a good job for that.
-Moreover, for taking the heavy foods and digesting them easily, a blended smoothie is good media.
-As blended smoothie contains fibers, those who want to lose weight it helps by making it feel the stomach is full by slow energy release.
+But if your motive is to take the whole of your food, a blender does a good job of that.
+Moreover, a blended smoothie is a good medium for digesting heavy foods easily.
+As blended smoothie contains fibers, for those who want to lose weight, it helps by making it feel like the stomach is full by slow energy release.

-So we can see that no one is a loser or winner of Juicer vs Blender debate as they both are good for their own features and purpose is totally different.
-Finally, before you pick one I suggest you ensure they meet your requirements so that you don’t face any difficulties in the future.
+So no one is a loser or winner of the Juicer vs. Blender debate as they both are good for their features, and their purpose is different.
+Finally, before you pick one, ensure they meet your requirements so that you don’t face any difficulties in the future.